LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 > [!TIP]
 > It is not necessary to authenticate (Log in) in order to sign or approve a document.

-For more details related to these scenarios see our examples on github:
+For further details related to these scenarios see our examples on github:

 * C#:
 	* [Document with one signer](https://github.com/LacunaSoftware/SignerSamples/blob/master/dotnet/console/Console/Scenarios/CreateDocumentWithOneSignerScenario.cs)